 “The control measures in place and offsite monitoring devices enabled us to provide excellent on-site music levels for the audience whilst minimising any inconvenience to residents.
 With stages operating up to 95-100dBA on the park, this was an excellent result.”

-The Optimus Green sound level meter being used at the music festival to record the noise levels of one of the event’s stages
+The Optimus Environmental sound level meter being used at the music festival to record the noise levels of one of the event’s stages

 He went on: “The Invictus remote monitoring equipment enables multiple logins, so all acoustic staff, event managers or the local authority, can see the live data from the event.
 Whilst the Invictus is usually placed permanently at noise hotspots, it is also easily portable to move to new locations as required.
 You can simply log in via any internet device and see all the noise data from each device on the single screen.
 This provides constant peace of mind with the ability to be in multiple places at once.
 It saves a lot of time and money as you don’t need to keep travelling around an event site to check noise levels.”